 There are no specific entry requirements to become a maitre d'hotel.

-However, if you are working in a cafe or restaurant that serves alcohol, you may be required to hold a General Manager's Certificate.
-To apply for this, you must be over 20 years old and hold a Licence Controller Qualification (LCQ), which is administered by ServiceIQ.
-Maitres d'hotel who want to gain hospitality qualifications while working can apply for Future Leader scholarships through Hospitality New Zealand.
+If you're working in a cafe or restaurant that serves alcohol, you may be required to hold a General Manager's Certificate.
+To apply you must be over 20 years old and hold a Licence Controller Qualification (LCQ).

 - ServiceIQ website - information about the Licence Controller Qualification and General Manager's Certificate

-Useful experience for maitres d'hotel includes any work in the hospitality, tourism or retail industries, such as waiting or working in a store.
+Useful experience for maitres d'hotel includes any customer service work in the hospitality, tourism or retail industries.

-Maitres d'hotel need to be reasonably fit and healthy because they spend long periods on their feet.
+Maitres d'hotel need to be reasonably fit and healthy as they spend long periods on their feet.

 Find out more about training